vu-rdm-tech/site_copy/getting-started/find-restore.md

 - with a different name
 - in another folder within the research group

-Note that Microsoft’s autosave functionality does not function in combination with file storage via internet.
-Therefore it does not function in Yoda.

 Note that during your work a maximum of one revision per 60 seconds is made.
 Any changes within 60 seconds of the last revision will not form a new revision even though you saved it in the meantime.

 ## Other restore options
 A daily backup is made of all data in the Yoda Research space.
-If you can't restore the file via the revisions or if you need to restore an entire folder structure please contact the Research Support Desk at researchdatamanagement@vu.nl for other restore options.
+If you can't restore the file via the revisions or if you need to restore an entire folder structure please contact the Research Support Desk at [researchdatamanagement@vu.nl](mailto:researchdatamanagement@vu.nl) for other restore options.